-Condition no. Condition Timing Responsibility Reference within this SEMP and Safety and Regulation 2011 (NSW)) CL1 A Cumulative Construction Impacts Management Plan would be developed and would detail co-ordination and consultation requirements with the following stakeholders (as relevant) to manage the interface of projects under construction at the same time: • Western Sydney Airport • Transport for NSW • Western Parkland City Authority • Sydney Water • Emergency service providers • Utility providers Co-ordination and consultation requirements with these stakeholders would be detailed in the plan to include: • provision of regular updates to the detailed construction program, Prior to commencement Sydney Metro Section 4.11
+Condition no. Condition Timing Responsibility Reference within this SEMP Condition no. and Safety and Regulation 2011 (NSW)) A Cumulative Construction Impacts Management Plan would be developed and would detail co-ordination and consultation requirements with the following stakeholders (as relevant) to manage the interface of projects under construction at the same time: • Western Sydney Airport • Transport for NSW • Western Parkland City Authority • Sydney Water • Emergency service providers Timing Prior to commencement Responsibility Sydney Metro Reference within this SEMP Section 4.11 Utility providers Co-ordination and consultation requirements with these stakeholders would be detailed in the plan to include: provision of regular updates to the detailed construction program,